mtomin/relictoolkit/README.md

 In this case, it is necessary to manually create the config.ini or config_plot.ini files containing the calculation/plotting parameters.

 ## Quick start
-The examples folder contains a short simulation of a peptide comprised of 15 amino acid residues.
+The examples folder contains a short simulation of a peptide comprised of 15 amino acid residues (HRERFLADKSAPLCG).
 This tutorial will go through calculating interactions between the first (residues 1-7) and second (residues 8-15) half of the protein.
 #### Calculation
 In the Calculate tab navigate to the topology and trajectory files located in the relictoolkit/examples folder.
 Set the location of the output file and make sure the filetype "Amber binary trajectory (.ncdf)" is selected.